Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-find-function.md

 Today we are exploring the `find()` array method in JavaScript.
 I find this method very similar to the [`some()` method](https://daily-dev-tips.com/posts/javascript-some-method/).

-What it does is it searches the array for a specific hit, but instead of returning a boolean, it will return the first match it finds.
+It searches the array for a specific hit, but instead of returning a boolean, it will return the first match it finds.

 ## Using the Javascript find() method